 Liquidity and financing analysis

 The company has a £350 million revolving credit facility (RCF) maturing in October 2025 (except for £34 million from one bank which matures in October 2024).
-As of 31 January 2022 £60 million of the RCF was utilised placing Angel Trains in a strong liquidity position.
+As of 31 January 2023 the facility was virtually undrawn.